hamzamohdzubair/etching/journal/19/aug/vapnik1/PITCHME.md

 ## Features
 +++
 #### Flexibility
-@ol[squares]

-- Build a UI on top of it
-- Build an App that uses any of the microservice
-- Integrate any microservice into an existing software/system/app

-@olend
-+++
 @box[bg-gold text-white fragment](Build a UI on top of it)
 @box[bg-gold text-white fragment](Build an App that uses any of the microservice)
 @box[bg-gold text-white fragment](Integrate any microservice into an existing software/system/app)